Winning ticket for $590.5 million Powerball lottery sold in Florida

-May 19 A single winning ticket for a record U.S. Powerball lottery jackpot worth $590.5 million was sold in Florida, organizers said late on Saturday, but there was no immediate word about who won one of the largest jackpots in U.S. history.
+A single winning ticket for a record U.S. Powerball lottery jackpot worth $590.5 million (£389.3 million) was sold in Florida, organizers said late on Saturday, but there was no immediate word about who won one of the largest jackpots in U.S. history.

 The winning numbers from Saturday night's drawing were: 10, 13, 14, 22 and 52, with a Powerball number of 11.
 The odds of winning were put at 1 in 175 million.